 by 25% and animals contracted to core habitat, design impacted power very little (Fig.1.8).
 However, with many (> 75) sensors, the stratified and scaled designs performed much better (power > 0.8 with 75+ sensors) than the random design, which achieved power = 0.75 with 100 sensors.
 Similarly, when the simulated change in the population was relatively small (< 15%; Fig.1.9) and 75 sensors were used, the three designs produced similarly low power (< 0.5).
 When the simulated change in the population was greater than 15%, the scaled

-and stratified designs clearly outperformed the random design; however, with catastrophic changes in the population (>50%) it appears that with 75 sensors all designs would have power approaching 1.
+and stratified designs clearly outperformed the random design; however, with catastrophic changes in the population (>50%) it appears that, with 75 sensors, all designs would have power approaching 1.

 0.75